jahn03/COMP3613A1/readme.md

 # CLI COMMANDS

-Competitions Platform
-An application for students to showcase their participation in coding competitions.
+Competitions Platform: An application for students to showcase their participation in coding competitions.

 The commands below are used to satisfy the project requirement specifications: